eegli/tinyparse/readme.md

 - Second argument: Options object.
 You can specify both a "file flag" (whose value will point to a file) and options per key

-Note that pretty much everything all arguments are optional.
-IntelliSense and TypeScript will show you the detailed signatures.
+Note that most arguments and options are optional.
+IntelliSense and TypeScript will show you the detailed signatures and what is required.

 ```ts
 import { createParser } from '@eegli/tinyparse';